 Should students have homework?
 Well, that depends on where you stand.
 There are arguments both for the advantages and the disadvantages of homework.

-Children are already sitting long hours in the classroom, and homework assignments only adds to these hours.
+Children are already sitting long hours in the classroom, and homework assignments only add to these hours.
 Sedentary lifestyles can be dangerous and can cause health problems such as obesity.
-Homework takes away from time that could be spent invested in physical activity.
+Homework takes away from time that could be spent investing in physical activity.

 2. Homework Isn’t Healthy In Every Home

 While many people that think homes are a beneficial environment for children to learn, not all homes provide a healthy environment, and there may be very little investment from parents.
 Some parents do not provide any kind of support or homework help, and even if they would like to, due to personal barriers, they sometimes cannot.
 Homework can create friction between children and their parents, which is one of the reasons why homework is bad.

 3. Homework Adds To An Already Full-Time Job